In this EasyLanguage Tutorial, we show you how to use the TradeStation Histogram visual mode.

 This moving average has an active slope function that indicates whether the direction is increasing or decreasing.

-However, this information is very useful when we need a trend filter.
+Obviously, we can view only this information through a histogram.
+However, this information is handy when we need a trend filter.

 Let’s Start to transform a Moving Average into a TradeStation histogram